petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/dxp-cloud-project-changes-in-version-4.md

 The `liferay` service folder now follows the functional structure of a [Liferay Workspace](https://learn.liferay.com/dxp/latest/en/developing-applications/tooling/liferay-workspace/what-is-liferay-workspace.html).

-All configurations within the `liferay` service now belong in an environment-specific `configs` directory that corresponds to a project's DXP Cloud environments.
+All configurations within the `liferay` service now belong in an environment-specific `configs` directory that corresponds to a project's Liferay Cloud environments.
 Additionally, the `license` folder has been removed; add your licenses into the `deploy` folder instead.

 The following table summarizes the new organization of your `liferay` service configurations: